-Jeff Bezos Is Right: Media Organisations Need to Take a Long, Hard Look at Themselves in the Mirror
+Jeff Bezos Is Right: Traditional Media Organisations Need to Take a Long, Hard Look at Themselves in the Mirror

 I can count on one hand the times I have seen leaders of media organisations engage in anything that could be described as hard-hitting forms of self-critique in the public square.